koodikoulu/koodikoulu.fi/CONTRIBUTING.md

 Using [virtualenv](https://virtualenv.pypa.io/en/latest/) is the preferred way to manage dependencies while developing Python applications and we suggest using it.

+To setup your virtualenv:

+1. Install `python3` if you don't have it.
+OSX users will `brew install python3`.
+2. Install virtualenv executable: `pip install virtualenv`.
+Sudo if you have to.
+3. Create your virtual environment: `virtualenv -p python3 venv`.
+4. Activate it: `source venv/bin/activate`

 ##### Installing requirements
 Requirements for the applications are located in the `requirements.txt`file.
 You can install the requirements easily with the command:
 `pip install -r requirements.txt`